-Annual Hours: 1,404
+Annual Hours: 2.704

-The Dorothy Nolan Senior Center has been closed since March 13, 2020 due to the COVID-19 pandemic.
-Senior center staff have been providing transportation services that include: meal deliveries, shopping trips and prescription deliveries.
+The Dorothy Nolan Senior Center was closed from March 13, 2020 to May 2021 due to the COVID-19 pandemic.
+During the closure, Senior Center staff provided transportation services that included meal deliveries, shopping trips and prescription deliveries.
+Since May 2021, services and activities have been resumed.